nicholaspretorius/cloud-nd-microservices-1/README.md

 Note the use of the `[skip ci]` indicator in the Git commit message.

 ### Terraform

+The application uses Terraform to provision AWS infrastructure and then uses kubectl to to run the containers.

 There is a terraform folder containing Terraform variables, specifically, pay attention to `terraform.tfvars` and modify where appropriate.